-You mostly import from card and do all the editing in Capture One Pro.
+You mostly import from the card and do all the editing in Capture One Pro.
 You frequently use the different Auto Adjust options and Styles to give your images the finishing touch.
 When you process your raw images to TIFF or JPEG in Capture One, your work is done.

 You will find Capture One Pro 11 a great help with more tools on layers, advanced mask options, more flexible Auto Adjust.
 The workflow with layers is more streamlined and you can apply Presets and Styles on layers.
 Card import now checks for duplicates.